-The bottom line regarding any feelings you have toward your therapist is this: Take advantage of one of the only opportunities in life since you were an infant to freely express any feeling about anything at any intensity toward someone who is going to accept it and encourage you to do so.
+The bottom line regarding any feelings you have toward your therapist is this.
+Take advantage of one of the only opportunities in life (since you were an infant) to freely express any feelings about anything.
+To express these feelings at any intensity, toward someone who is going to accept it and encourage you to do so.
+That is your therapist.

 Interested in feeling what it is like to safely express how you really feel?
 Give me a call.
 We’ll talk.

 Contact me now to set up your free 15-minute phone consultation.